JoaoVicthor/haunted_snake-PICO-8/README.md

 ## Haunted Snake (PICO-8)

 >Since he was a hatchling, Snek has been plagued by these strange apparitions.

 >He never understood why.

 >Snek was an only child of a sick mother, who died even before he had first shed skin.

->His last words, as he fondly remembers;
+>Her last words, as he fondly remembers;

 >"Seek fruit.
 Don't feed on other animals and the curse shall be lifted, so no other snake will ever suffer again."

 >Now, as an older snakelet, Snek nears his redemption.

 >Snek shall lift the curse, fulfilling his mother's last wish.

 First stage is complete.